PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/DataScience/Courses/DS1/Day1/DS1_L1_MVP.md

 	> 5
 ```

-For now we're just going to start the first suggested lesson: 'A (very) short introduction to R', by typing the following into the console:
+For now we're just going to start by installing an introductory course for the R software called: 'A (very) short introduction to R', by typing the following into the console:
 ```R
 	> install_course("A_(very)_short_introduction_to_R")
 ```